 Work quality does not suffer

-With the right training, preparation, and the welcoming atmosphere you create for them, there’s no reason to expect a person with a disability to deliver work of any less quality than the rest of your team.
+With the right training, preparation, and right tools (such as a text-to-voice reader for the visually impaired) and the welcoming atmosphere you create for them, there’s no reason to expect a person with a disability to deliver work of any less quality than the rest of your team.
 Quite the contrary, more often than not, people with disabilities know that even in today’s world, a well-suited environment for them is not easy to come by and that they will not find a job with the same ease – it’s a cruel truth, but a truth nonetheless, one that many companies are striving to change.